-On this trip we will visit 3 of their 4 camps.
 We kick-off with Lower Zambezi National Park and visit Old Mondoro as well as the iconic Chiawa Camp.
 After that we transfer to South Luangwa National Park where we will stay at Puku Ridge Lodge.
 We will stay in each camp for 3 nights, working with some of the best guides in the industry since Chiawa has been awarded ‘best guiding team in Africa’ multiple times.
 For a period of 10 nights, we will emerge ourselves in one of the most unique ecosystems in the world and experience some of Africa’s wildest flora and fauna.
 And all of that, in the best possible season, the end of the dry season, which makes for spectacular game viewing.

 The expedition starts on August 28, 2023 in Lusaka.
 With everyone traveling towards Zambia from different directions, the first day is all about landing and acclimatising.
 We are spending the first night at Protea Towers, a Marriott hotel in the capital city Lusaka.
 The next morning our adventure starts!

 Early in the morning of August 29 we travel to the domestic Airport where we will board out flight to Lower Zambezi National Park.
 After a short flight of only 35 minutes, we will be picked up from Jeki Airstrip by vehicle transfer and make our way to the first camp, Old Mondoro.